-The Criminal Justice department at Bellevue College is an interdisciplinary social science approach involving the study of crime and societal responses to it.
-The program of study offered through the Criminal Justice Department provide students with knowledge of the components of criminal justice system (law enforcement, court systems, corrections) and stages within the criminal justice process.
-The curriculum includes coursework in criminal justice and criminology, law enforcement and criminal justice ethics, criminal and constitutional law, and written, verbal, non-verbal and intercultural communications.
+The Criminal Justice program at Bellevue College is an interdisciplinary social science approach involving the study of crime and societal responses to it.
+The program of study offered through the Criminal Justice program provides students with knowledge of the components of criminal justice system (i.e., law enforcement, court systems, corrections) and stages within the criminal justice process.
+The curriculum includes coursework in: criminal justice and criminology; law enforcement and criminal justice ethics; criminal and constitutional law; and written, verbal, non-verbal and intercultural communications.
 The department offers a variety of criminal justice courses to prepare students either for immediate employment or for transfer to a university bachelor’s degree.
-Past Bellevue College graduates are currently employed in the Washington State Patrol and municipal and county law enforcement agencies throughout the Northwest, as well as federal agencies and in law practice, corrections, private investigations and security.
+Past Bellevue College graduates are currently employed in the Washington State Patrol and municipal and county law enforcement agencies throughout the Northwest, as well as federal agencies and in law practice, corrections, private investigations, security and social service agencies.

-In addition to the AAS-T degree, students may elect to earn a CONCENTRATION IN CRIMINAL JUSTICE (see Academic Concentration Application) by successfully completing 20 credits (4 classes) out of these criminal justice core courses:
+In addition to the AAS-T degree, students may elect to earn a CONCENTRATION IN CRIMINAL JUSTICE (see Academic Concentration Application) by successfully completing 20 credits (four 5-credit classes) out of the following criminal justice core courses:

-Degree Requirements and Prior College/University Credits: For credits from other institutions, meet with the program advisor for an initial unofficial transcript review.
-For an official review, submit the Transfer Credit Evaluation Request form and an official transcript(s) in the prior institution(s) sealed envelope to Evaluations once registered for your first quarter of classes.
+For credits from other institutions, meet with the program advisor for an initial unofficial transcript review.
+For an official review, submit the Transfer Credit Evaluation Request form and an official transcript(s) in the prior institution(s) sealed envelope to Evaluations once registered for your first quarter of classes at Bellevue College.

 Please Note: Our program webpages undergo frequent updates & revisions, but contact us if you see any errors or have any questions.